I'm just going through some last-minute things here.

 The judicial branch is not we the people.

-And if you go read the Federalist Papers, and if you go read the Constitution, you will find how very little was said about the court in terms of its importance, at least as the court has uh amassed importance for itself.
+And if you go read the Federalist Papers and if you go read the Constitution, you will find how very little was said about the court in terms of its importance, at least as the court has amassed importance for itself.

-So you've got six thousand local residents right up the road from here in Riviera Beach, poor predominantly black, and from the sounds of it, the mayor just wants to sort of sweep them away somewhere and uh put in a big marina, get a bigger tax base, revive the economy from out of the doldrums up there.
+And from the sounds of it, the mayor just wants to sort of sweep them away somewhere and put in a big marina, get a bigger tax base, revive the economy from out of the doldrums up there.

-And he's citing uh he's citing kilo as his uh reason for doing it.
+And he's citing Kilo as his reason for doing it.

 Hello.